Port Charlotte & Rinns of Islay

-The guide on Rinns of Islay in Inner Hebrides-Scotland, guides you over the place and the nearby attractions.
+The guide on Rinns of Islay on the isle of Islay in the Inner Hebrides, guides you over the place and the nearby attractions.
 Also, offered are information on sleeping and eating, hotels and accommodation in Port Charlotte.

 North of Bowmore, at Bridgend,is the site of the tiny Islay Ales Brewery.
 Here the A846 joins the A847 which runs west to the hammerhead peninsula known as the Rinns of Islay ("rinns" is derived from the Gaelic for promontory).
 A few miles west of Bridgend the B8017 turns north to the RSPB Reserve at Loch Gruinart.
 The mudflats and fields at the head of the loch provide winter grazing for huge flocks of barnacle and white-fronted geese from Greenland, arriving in late October.
 There's an excellent RSPB visitor centre at Aoradh (pronounced "oorig") which houses an observation point with telescopes and CCTV, and there's a hide across the road.
 In total there are about 110 species of bird breeding on Islay, including the rare chough and corncrake.